 "I was moved so deeply by viewing the film and attending the programs.
 I have experienced amazing shifts in perception, abundance, and possibility.
 I am truly grateful."

-– Nannette C., Boulder, Colorado
+– Nannette C., Estes Park, Colorado

 “A unique experience and much more than a movie – a valuable and beautiful, long forgotten message to the core of our ancient souls.
 A true film of the Heart.”